What’s in My Camera Bag?

 Size and Weight

-Often smaller in size, the entire X Series range cameras are all mirrorless and have APS-C (cropped) sensors, which, when combined, reduce the size and certainly weight, significantly, when compared to a full-frame DSLR camera.
+Often smaller in size, the entire X Series range of cameras are all mirrorless and have APS-C (cropped) sensors, which, when combined, reduce the size and certainly weight significantly compared to a full-frame DSLR camera.
 And weight costs money.
 I once travelled to Belize, South America, where the cost of excess baggage was £10 per kilogram!
-It soon adds up when you’re carrying big, heavy kit.
+It soon adds up when you’re carrying a big, heavy kit.
 Not only that, but a pro-level full-frame kit will set you back a pretty penny.

-For example, the price difference (correct November 2020) on Amazon for the Canon EF 70-200mm f2.8 L IS III USM Telephoto Lens and Fujifilm 70-200 equivalent (Fujifilm XF50-140mm F2.8 R LM Optical Image Stabiliser WR Lens) is a staggering £701!
+For example, the price difference (correct November 2020) on Amazon for the Canon EF 70-200mm f2.8 L IS III USM Telephoto Lens, and Fujifilm 70-200 equivalent (Fujifilm XF50-140mm F2.8 R LM Optical Image Stabiliser WR Lens) is a staggering £701!
 And beyond the price, you will save 485g in weight on one lens alone.
-You could argue they aren’t comparable, but the point I am making is big kit costs money when you can get great results on less expensive kit…which, by the way, doesn’t have to be a Fujifilm camera!
+You could argue they aren’t comparable, but the point I am making is that a big kit costs money when you can get great results on less expensive equipment, which doesn’t have to be a Fujifilm camera!

 My Essential Travel Photography Gear List

-If you’re looking for some travel photography gear for beginners, this list should give you a few options.
-I’m a minimalist travel photography gear kind of guy and below is pretty much all I take.
-It’s small and light enough to take with me most places I go.
+This list should give you a few options if you’re looking for some travel photography gear for beginners.
+I’m a minimalist travel photography gear guy, and below is all I take.
+It’s small and light enough to carry to most places I go with me.

 Fujifilm X-T2 Body

 It’s no longer available through Amazon, but the X-T3 is.
 I’ve used the X-T3 on a few occasions.
 I even shot the wedding picture below on it.
 The reason I haven’t upgraded?
-It’s not a cost-effective move right now when the X-T2 still has life left in it.
-It’s a workhorse and seemingly indestructible…so, until it breaks or the X-T3 reduces so much in price, I’ll stick with my trusty X-T2.
+It’s not a cost-effective move when the X-T2 still has life left in it.
+It’s a workhorse and seemingly indestructible, so until it breaks or the X-T3 reduces so much in price, I’ll stick with my trusty X-T2.

 Fujifilm XF35mm F1.4 R Lens

-The Fujifilm 35mm f/1.4… read no further and buy one.
-This is my absolute favourite lens…of all time.
-The Fujifilm XF35mm F1.4 lens is the one that is attached to my camera a lot of the time.
+The Fujifilm 35mm f/1.4.
+Read no further and buy one.
+The Fujifilm XF35mm is my absolute favourite lens.
+The 35mm is the one that is attached to my camera a lot of the time.
 Despite the fixed focal length, it’s surprisingly versatile.
-And it’s absolutely pin-sharp too.
-The only problem with it is it sometimes suffers a bit of chromatic aberration on whites, but don’t let that put you off, it’s a minor point you won’t even notice.
+And it’s pin-sharp too.
+The only problem with it is it sometimes suffers a bit of chromatic aberration on whites, but don’t let that put you off.
+It’s a minor point you won’t even notice.
 If you can’t stretch your budget to the F1.4, there is an alternative in an F2.

 Fujifilm XF23mm F2 R WR Lens

 My second favourite lens.
 Another pin-sharp lens.
-There isn’t anything really negative to say about this at all, it’s simply a bit too wide for my usual stuff, but it’s always in my bag.
+There isn’t anything negative to say about this at all, it’s simply a bit too wide for my usual stuff, but it’s always in my bag.
 I much prefer using prime lenses because of the wider apertures and size.
-I’m all about wide-open apertures, hence why I tend to use this and the 35mm over the variable focal length lens.
+I’m all about wide-open apertures, so I use this and the 35mm over the variable focal length lens.
 I ended up with the F2 because it came with my camera.
 I bought it from a friend after I lost an X-T2 (ouch!).
-If you can stretch to the F1.4.
+If you can, stretch to buy the F1.4.

 Fujifilm XF60mm F2.4 R Macro Lens

-This is my most rarely used lens.
+The Fujifilm XF60mm is my most rarely used lens.
 Not because it’s poor, it’s far from it.
-It’s another great lens from Fujifilm but the focal length is a little long for the usual stuff I shoot.
-But it is a macro lens, so offers some versatility on that front.
-I once had some beehives, so it was pretty useful for getting some detailed shots of the little honeybees as they wandered in and out of the hive.
+It’s another excellent lens from Fujifilm, but the focal length is a little long for the usual stuff I shoot.
+But it is a macro lens, so it offers some versatility.
+I once had some beehives, so getting detailed shots of the little honeybees as they wandered in and out of the hive was helpful.
 If you’re interested in a Fujifilm macro lens, this is the one for you.

-The Fujifilm XF60mm is climbing my list of favourite lenses though.
+The Fujifilm XF60mm is climbing my list of favourite lenses, though.
 It presents a challenge and makes me consider what other shots I can get on such a focal length to enable me to use it more.
-It produces solid results every time and that’s why it’s in my bag for travel photography.
+It produces solid results every time, which is why it’s in my bag for travel photography.

 Fujifilm XF18-55mm F2.8-4 R LM OIS Lens

-It’s a pretty versatile lens and it’s small and light enough because it has a variable aperture.
-The aperture is not my favourite, but it’s suitable because it’s so compact and produces good results.
-It’s also has stabilisation in which proves handy at times, especially if I’m shooting video (which I avoid at all costs!
+Looking back through my archive, this lens is a clear winner regarding use.
+Although it’s not my favourite lens, it has a firm position as one of the best lenses for travel photography, and that’s because it’s a pretty versatile lens and small and light enough.
+After all, it has a variable aperture.
+The aperture is not my favourite, but it’s suitable because it’s compact and produces good results.
+It also has stabilisation, which is handy at times, especially if I’m shooting video (which I avoid at all costs!
 Ha-ha!).